kamrulcodes/git-pull-test-1/README.md

 ### The Result 3:

-** git status says the the branch is diverged at this point.
+**'git status' says the the branch is diverged at this point.
 And it suggests to merge.**

 `$ git push`
 To github.com:kamrulcodes/git-pull-test-1.git